App-Dev-3/Superwise/backend/README.md

   - `app.controller.ts` - Basic controller with hello world endpoint
   - `app.service.ts` - Basic service
   - `prisma/` - Prisma service and module for database access

+## This is a simple test for Jira

+HIHIHIHI